When to visit the vet?

 Prevention

-Regular veterinary examinations are important to detect early signs of hip dysplasiaDysplasia is an abnormal development or growth of cells, tissues, or organs.
+Regular veterinary examinations are important to detect signs of hip dysplasiaDysplasia is an abnormal development or growth of cells, tissues, or organs.
 It can be a precursor to cancer, but does not necessarily lead to cancer.
-Dysplasia can occur in various parts of the body, including the cervix and hip. or other joint problems.
+Dysplasia can occur in various parts of the body, including the cervix and hip. or other joint problems early.
 A balanced diet and regular exercise also contribute to maintaining muscle strength and joint health.

 Early treatment of injuries and degenerative diseases can also help reduce the risk of hip luxation by maintaining the stability and health of the joint.